Retirement Home vs. Long Term Care - What's the Difference?

 Long Term Care Home Services

 In order to move into a nursing home or long term care home, there are some requirements such as a referral from a physician or agency.
 Once a referral is completed, the agency will provide some choices based on the level of care needed, and will notify you when a spot becomes available.
-If you’re deciding which long term care home might be right for your loved one, or if you have questions around long term care, you can always call or arrange a visit at one of our Revera long term care homes across Canada.
 No one with a referral to a long term care home can be turned away, although you should be aware than sometimes the wait list can be extensive.